 If you’ve ever woken up to discover that you have red bumps or an itchy rash on your skin, primarily on your hands, legs, and neck, this could be a sign of a bed bug infestation.
-While the severity may vary from person to person due to how each person’s system reacts to these kinds of bites, one prevailing thought unites everyone who has been bitten: they want to know how to treat bed bug bites.
-Here are some tips to help effectively alleviate the irritation when the bed bugs bite.
+While the severity may vary from person to person due to how each person’s system reacts to these kinds of bites, one prevailing thought unites everyone who has been bitten: they want to know how to cure itchy bed bug bites.
+Here are some tips on how to treat bed bug bites.

 Know the Difference